dynovaio/newrelic-sb-sdk-playground/README.md

 # New Relic SB SDK: Playground

-This repository contains sample notebooks to get started with the New Relic SDK by SoftButterfly.
+This repository contains sample notebooks to get started with the New Relic SDK by Dynova.

 ## Getting Started